isomerpages/nparks-biodiversity/_festival-highlights/Festival Booths.md

 </td>
 <td rowspan="1" colspan="1">
 <p><strong><a href="https://entomologysingapore.wordpress.com/" rel="noopener noreferrer nofollow" target="_blank">Entomological Network of Singapore (ENSING)</a></strong> hopes
-to showcase some of our insect variety and ways of life, and the threats they face.
-Different insects play different but equally important roles in the environment, but more often than not they are misunderstood and shunned.
-So, learn how to identify the variety of insects found in Singapore, not just the charismatic ones, and how they contribute to our daily lives.
+to showcase some of Singapore's insect variety and their ways of life.
+Different insects play different but equally important roles in the environment, but more often than not they are misunderstood and overlooked.
+Learn how to identify the variety of insects found in Singapore, not just the charismatic ones.
 You don’t have to venture deep into the forests to find them, many can be spotted right in your own backyard.</p>
 </td>
 </tr>
 <tr>